Martial Arts for Little Guys

 To achieve fitness and to be focused and the martial arts also help teach self-discipline and socialization skills.
 They overcome shyness and low self-esteem and there is an improvement in their mental alertness.
 Many parents report great success once their children attend martial arts classes.
 Children with a hyperactivity disorder improve as they are taught self control and concentration.

 A hour long class begins and ends with a bow to the teacher.
 After a warm up students practice the arts particular skills which may include kicks, punches, and blocks.
-Each session requires concentration and strict attention.
+Each session requires strict attention and self control.

 Martial Art for Children